Motley Fool Review 2024: Stock Advisor Track Record Tested

 The team at Motley Fool claims outstanding market-beating performance.
 But is this true?
 In the next section, I perform an independent analysis to verify the facts.

-Motley Fool Stock Picks Performance
+Stock Picks Performance

 My independent analysis of the stock advisor service’s audited results reveals that since 2002, 48% of the stocks beat the S&P 500.
 The average winning stock outperformed the S&P 500 by 780%.
 28% of the stocks recommended lost 42% on average, while 82% of the stocks made a profit averaging 640%.

 What does this mean?
 You still have a 28% chance of losing money on any stock recommendation.
-But at current performance levels, you have a 72% chance of investing in a company that will make you a profit.
+However, at current performance levels, you have a 72% chance of investing in a company that will make you a profit.

-Motley Fool Stock Advisor Returns
+Stock Advisor Returns

 I independently verified the Motley Fool Stock Advisor returns and confirmed a 46.3% profit.
 This is exceptional performance, recommending 310 stocks, of which 48% outperformed the S&P 500 with an average return of 680%.
 The average loss was 48%.